PMET-public/module-data-install/README.md

 **theme** - Optional: Assigns a theme to the store view.
 This should be the path of the theme directory from the Vendor namespace.
 For example Magento/luma or MagentoEse/venia

-### Config
+### Configuration
-*File Name* - config.json & config.csv
+*File Names* - config_default.json, config_default.csv, config_vertical.json, config_vertical.csv, config_secret.json, config_secret.csv, config.json, config.csv

-Optional file.
+The .json and .csv files are interchangable.
+Both formats serve the same purpose, so it is up to personal preference which format is used.
+All files are optional, but it is recommended to have the default file in order to create the settings to have a reasonablly operational store.

 These files are used to set values that would normally be set in the store admin under Stores -> Configuration.

-They will add to or override settings defined in config_default.json and config_vertical.json
+The purpose of having the multiple files (default, vertical,secret,config) is to allow the flexibility of having some settings that are likely to never change, or may be applicable to a specific vertical, and then override them with subsequent files.

+#####File Processing Order
+**config_default.json, config_default.csv** - These files would likely be induded in a base data pack, and would likely not be changed.
+It would include common admin settings like security settings, basic payment and shippping settings, etc. These files would contain the basic settings to get a site up and running, and would likely not be changed.

+**config_vertical.json, config_vertical.csv** - Adds to or overrides settings in the default files.
+These would normally be things that are applicable to the specific data set like Venia or Luma German, or Grocery.
+Generally should not be edited by the end user if they are loading a prepared data set

+**config_secret.json, config_secret.csv** - This file could contain private information like API keys, passwords, etc.  That information is not required to go into this file, and could go in any configuration file.
+However it should be a best practice in order to easily remove private information if publically distributing the rest of the data pack

+**config.json, config.csv** - These files are final files loaded and are used to add to or override any previous settings.
+This is likely where an end user would make changes specific to their needs.

-*json file format* - This is the same structure in the other json files, with nodes matching the path of the variable to set
+*json file format* - Needs to be documented.
+This is the same structure in the other json files, with nodes matching the path of the variable to set

-*config.csv* - This file will be the most likely one you will edit

-*Columns*
+*using the encode function* - needs to be documented

+*CSV file Columns*  - the file format matches the values stored in the core\_config\_data table

 **path** - Required.
 Path matching values set in the core\_config\_data table e.g. `general/locale/code`
 **value** Required.
 Value to set
 **scope** - Optional.
-Allowed scopes are websites, stores, default.
-Defaults to default.
+Allowed scopes are `websites`, `stores`, `default`.
+Defaults to `default`.
-**scope\_code** - Required if scope is websites or stores.
+**scope\_code** - Required if scope is `websites` or `stores`.
 Include the scope_code of the site or store you want the value set for

 ### Customer Groups
 *File Name* - customer\_groups.csv